arviceblot/eso-addons/README.md

 - Specific support for ESO on the Steam Deck through Flathub
 - Option to update Tamriel Trade Centre prices
 - No Java!
+- Import managed addons from Minion

 ### Planned Features

 - Show additional addon details in search
 - Browse all addons by category and other filters
-- Import already installed addons to manage
+- Import already installed addons to manage (without Minion backup)

 ## Installing